 What if you don’t want to be 100% equities in your portfolio?
 What role do bonds play in your portfolio?

-Frank is an active member of the ChooseFI community and has a lot of knowledge in this area.
-In 2008, read “Spend To The End” that said he should put all of bond money in TIPS (Treasury Inflation Protected Securities).
+Frank Vasquez is an active member of the ChooseFI community and has a lot of knowledge in the area of bonds and their place in your portfolio.
+In 2008, he read “Spend To The End” that said he should put all of bond money in TIPS (Treasury Inflation Protected Securities).
 He thought they would do well while stocks were doing poorly… but the reality was his TIPS went down too!

 So he started wondering, are there bonds that actually do go up when the stock market goes down?
 He found that the world of bonds is extremely varied, just as varied as the stock market.